a man pushing a blue ball uphill

 Sober Living Communities

 Sober Living Communities are residential programs where patients reside in home-like environments between 6-to-12 months.
-This treatment is encouraged for those whose abuse has driven patients to create criminal acts or become highly introverted due to addiction.
+This treatment is encouraged for those whose abuse has driven them to commit criminal acts or engage in anti-social behavior.

 This treatment aims to create a drug-free, crime-free, secure social environment.